Note Some products might not be available in your country or region.

 To keep the Alcantara looking good, wipe it with a lint-free white cloth dampened with a mild soap and water solution or a screen cleaning wipe whenever needed.

 If you spill something on the Alcantara material, try to clean it within 30 minutes to help prevent any stains from setting.
-Use swirling motions, gently clean with a white line-free cloth dampened with soap and water.
+Use swirling motions, gently clean with a white lint-free cloth dampened with soap and water.
 A simple solution of two parts water to one part mild soap (like hand soap) will do.
 Wipe dry using a clean light-colored cloth.

 Power cords, like any other metal wire or cable, can be weakened or damaged if repeatedly twisted or bent in the same spot.
 Here are a few things you can do to keep your power cord from being damaged: